JaPrad/GamifyingEdu/README.md

 ### Nice to see you!!!👋👋👋

-> Before moving forward : I'm a lone 15 yo guy working on this project which I hope to see become huge resource built by a wonderful community someday.
-I'm looking for a co-founder and other people who'd like to work on this project.
-Beginner myself, and no matter who you are, if you're even a bit interested to work on this project, feel free to [email](mailto:japsim6dev@gmail.com) or [DM](https://twitter.com/jyotir1221) me or create a new issue.

 Were(or are) you tired of dry learning from lectures and textbooks in your schooldays?
 Imagine a day when every single concept taught can be something visulized and played with?